studian/SDC_HW05_Vehicle-Detection/writeup_template.md

 ### First, HOG & SVM algoritm is:
 * Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a Linear SVM classifier.
-* Color transform and binned color features, as well as histograms of color, to combine the HOG feature vector with other classical computer vision approaches
+* Color transform and binned color features, as well as histograms of color, to combine the HOG feature vector with other classical computer vision approaches.
-* Sliding-window technique to search for cars with the trained SVM
+* Sliding-window technique to search for cars with the trained SVM.
 * Creating a heatmap of recurring detections in subsequent framens of a video stream to reject outliers and follow detected vehicles.
 * Decribed in: VehicleDetectionByHOGSVM.ipynb
 * Decribed in: VehicleDetectionByHOGSVM.html

 ### Second, Yolo v1 algorithm is:
-* Use tiny-YOLO v1, since it's easy to implement
+* Use tiny-YOLO v1, since it's easy to implement.
-* Use Keras to construct the YOLO model
+* Use Keras to construct the YOLO model.
 * Decribed in: VehicleDetectionByYOLO.ipynb
 * Decribed in: VehicleDetectionByYOLO.html